SOGEKlNGE/Mobile-Game/README.md

 ### Methods to download/run the game:
 - Open the "Scene" folder in located in the "Assets" folder and click on any ".scene" file.

+- Built for Android
+- Main tests were conducted on Samsung Galaxy s10

 ## <ins> Overview:
 ### Genre: ​Arcade​, Casual​